 - How soon after the surgery can I eat, drink, go to school, or drive?

-In many outpatient procedures, people are allowed to come home soon after the surgery is done.
-Before you leave the hospital, you'll receive instructions for further recuperation at home and for a follow-up visit with the surgeon.
+Before you leave the hospital, you'll get instructions about recovering at home and for a follow-up visit with the surgeon.
 Talk to the surgeon and/or the anesthesiologist about what to expect after the surgery and how you can stay as comfortable as possible.

 Anesthesia is very safe.
 In today's hospitals and surgery centers, highly trained professionals use a wide variety of modern medications and extremely capable monitoring technology to ensure that people are stable and as comfortable as possible before, during, and after their procedure.